moazmaksod/LabWise/docs/LabWise_requirements.md

 Inventory and Reagent Management

 Effective inventory management is crucial for uninterrupted laboratory operations.
-A stock-out of a single critical reagent can halt testing for a specific analyte, delaying patient care and causing significant operational disruption.28 LabFlow will automate this process to ensure continuity.
+A stock-out of a single critical reagent can halt testing for a specific analyte, delaying patient care and causing significant operational disruption.28 LabWise will automate this process to ensure continuity.
 Requirements:
 ●	Item Catalog: The system will feature a comprehensive catalog for all laboratory consumables, including reagents, calibrators, controls, and disposable supplies.
 Each item entry will include details such as vendor, part number, storage requirements (e.g., refrigerated, frozen), and hazard classification.38
 ●	Lot Number and Expiration Tracking: All inventory items must be tracked by their specific lot number and expiration date upon receipt.
 The system must be configured to enforce a "First-In, First-Out" (FIFO) usage policy, prompting users to select the oldest stock first to minimize waste due to expiration.38
 ●	Automated Consumption Decrementing: The system will allow managers to associate specific inventory items with specific tests.
-When a technician records the completion of a test or a batch of tests, LabFlow will automatically decrement the associated reagents from the on-hand inventory count.
+When a technician records the completion of a test or a batch of tests, LabWise will automatically decrement the associated reagents from the on-hand inventory count.
 ●	Automated Reorder Alerts: For each inventory item, the Lab Manager must be able to define a "par level" or minimum stock quantity.
 When automated decrementing causes the on-hand quantity to fall below this threshold, the system must automatically generate a reorder notification, sent via email or dashboard alert to the Lab Manager and purchasing staff.38

 Reporting and Analytics